AriFordsham/GHCWiki/simd-plan.md

-Addition of Types for use by Haskell ./compiler/types/TyCon.lhs
+Addition of Types for use by Haskell

+- ./compiler/types/TyCon.lhs

   - TyCons represent type constructors.
 There are \@data declarations, \@type synonyms, \@newtypes and class declarations (\@class).
 We will need to modify this to add a proper type constructor.
   - Prelude uses this type constructor in ./compiler/prelude/TysPrim.lhs

-Modifications to add primtype / primop to Prelude ./compiler/prelude/PrelNames.lhs ./compiler/prelude/TysPrim.lhs ./compiler/prelude/primops.txt.pp
+Modifications to the compiler to add primtype / primop to Prelude

+- ./compiler/prelude/PrelNames.lhs
+- ./compiler/prelude/TysPrim.lhs
+- ./compiler/prelude/primops.txt.pp

+  - Addition of a type here (primtype) to operate on
-- Defines the primops that are associated with the types that are previously defined
+  - Defines the primops that are associated with the types that are defined
+  - For primops defined here that are inline, modify compiler/codeGen/CgPrimOp.hs

+Modifications to add support to the compiler for the new types.
+Look to individual files for the portion of the compiler that is being modified.
+The binaries generated out of this branch are called from the ghc/ binaries.

-./compiler/codeGen/CgCallConv.hs
+- ./compiler/codeGen/CgCallConv.hs
-./compiler/codeGen/CgPrimOp.hs
+- ./compiler/codeGen/CgPrimOp.hs
-./compiler/codeGen/CgUtils.hs
+- ./compiler/codeGen/CgUtils.hs
-./compiler/codeGen/SMRep.lhs
+- ./compiler/codeGen/SMRep.lhs
-./compiler/codeGen/StgCmmLayout.hs
+- ./compiler/codeGen/StgCmmLayout.hs
-./compiler/codeGen/StgCmmPrim.hs
+- ./compiler/codeGen/StgCmmPrim.hs

-Modifications to the STG Code Generation ./includes/stg/MachRegs.h
-./includes/stg/Regs.h
-./includes/stg/Types.h

-Modifications to the Cmm stage
+More modifications to the Cmm portion of the compiler chain.

+- ./compiler/cmm contains the code that inputs STG and outputs Cmm
+- ./compiler/cmm/CmmExpr.hs
+- ./compiler/cmm/CmmType.hs
+- ./compiler/cmm/CmmUtils.hs
+- ./compiler/cmm/OldCmm.hs
+- ./compiler/cmm/StackColor.hs

 Modifications to the LLVM code generator

-./compiler/cmm/CmmExpr.hs
-./compiler/cmm/CmmType.hs
-./compiler/cmm/CmmUtils.hs
-./compiler/cmm/OldCmm.hs
-./compiler/cmm/StackColor.hs

-./compiler/nativeGen/Size.hs
-./compiler/nativeGen/X86/CodeGen.hs
-./compiler/nativeGen/X86/Ppr.hs
+- Generating the human readable LLVM code (.ll) occurs in the compiler/llvmGen code.
+It receives Cmm and turns it around to LLVM bytecodes through human readable LLVM code.
+A "simple" use of LLVM vector instructions using floats is shown at the [SIMD Vector Example In LLVM](simd-vector-example-in-llvm) page
+- ./compiler/llvmGen, contains the code generation that takes Cmm as input and outputs LLVM targeted code

+Modifications to the STG Code Generation

+- ./includes/stg/MachRegs.h
+- ./includes/stg/Regs.h
+- ./includes/stg/Types.h

 ./includes/HaskellConstants.hs